Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 [Official logo - 120px, download png]

-Colour options - Official guidelines say you should only use the logo in X (Twitter) black or white.
+Colour options - Official guidelines say you should use the logo only in X (Twitter) and in black or white.

-If you're using any type of image manipulation service, you need to make sure that the logo is not altered or modified in any way, which includes animating the logo or surrounding it with additional elements.
+If you're using any image manipulation service, make sure the logo isn't altered in any way, including animation or additional elements around it.

 Logo handle lockup